blues/app-accelerators/accelerator-archive/16-power-outage-monitor/README.md

 ## Notecard Setup

-In these steps, you will use the in-browser terminal to configure your notecard to report power outage events to your Notehub project.
+In these steps, you will use the In-Browser Terminal to configure your notecard to report power outage events to your Notehub project.

 ### Configure Notehub Project and Connection Mode

 First, we will set the serial number (name) of your notecard and the ProductUID.
 The ProductUID is the one corresponding to the project you created in [Cloud Setup](#cloud-setup).
-Replace the `sn` and `product` values with your own and paste the resulting command into the in-browser terminal.
+Replace the `sn` and `product` values with your own and paste the resulting command into the In-Browser Terminal.

 ```json
 {